auyjos/HPE_RESTful/README.md

 3. **DELETE /employees/{id}**: Remove an employee from the list.
 4. **Database Integration**: Instead of hard-coding the employee list, you can connect the application to a database (e.g., MySQL, PostgreSQL) using Spring Data JPA.

-## Conclusion

-This project provides a simple example of how to build a RESTful web service with Spring Boot.
-It demonstrates best practices for structuring a project and creating a scalable application.
-You can build upon this foundation to create more complex features and integrate with databases or other services as needed.

 ---